aidadatahub/aidadatahub.github.io/index.md

 ---
 ---
-We offer [Data Sharing](/datasets), [Policy Support](/sharing), and [Services](/services) for researchers in Swedish medical imaging AI, and operate the currently largest national AI research system for sensitive personal data in Sweden.
+We offer [Data Sharing](/datasets), [Policy Support](/sharing), and [Services](/services) for researchers in Swedish medical imaging AI.

 AIDA Data Hub is part of the Analytic Imaging Diagnostics Arena ([AIDA](/about/aida)), and of the [SciLifeLab](https://scilifelab.se) Bioinformatics Platform ([NBIS](https://nbis.se))